Regenerate certs for PuppetDB

 In the following instructions, when

-<CERTNAME>is used, it refers to the Puppet agent’s certname.
+<CERTNAME>is used, it refers to the Puppet master’s certname.
 To find this value, run

 puppet config print certnamebefore starting.